Xiaoqian-Liu/Xiaoqian-Liu.github.io/_pages/about.md

 ##  News
 [//]: # - **July 2024:** Collaborative work on [Subclonal Reconstruction using CliPP](https://www.biorxiv.org/content/10.1101/2024.07.03.601939v1) is now on bioRxiv.
+- **July 2025:** Honored to receive UCR Regents Faculty Fellowship (RFF) grant.
 - **May 2025:** Honored to receive the IMS [FSML](https://fsmlims.wixsite.com/fsml25) Travel Award.
 Will be presenting our work on transfer learning for TP53 mutation annotation.
 - **Feb.
 2025:** Our paper [Anderson Accelerated Operator Splitting Methods for Convex-nonconvex Regularized Problems](https://arxiv.org/abs/2502.14269) is now on arXiv.
 - **Nov.
 2024:** Our [DeMixSC paper](https://www.biorxiv.org/content/10.1101/2023.10.10.561733v3) was accepted by Genome Research!
 - **Oct.
 2024:** Our paper on [1-bit matrix completion](https://arxiv.org/abs/2304.13940) was accepted by JCGS!
-- **July 2024:**  Xiaoqian joined UCR Department of Statistics as a tenure-track Assistant Professor starting from July 1st, 2024.
+[//]: # - **July 2024:**  Xiaoqian joined UCR Department of Statistics as a tenure-track Assistant Professor starting from July 1st, 2024.

 [//]: # - **Nov.
 2023:** Our [DeMixSC work](https://www.biorxiv.org/content/10.1101/2023.10.10.561733v1) won the Best Poster Award at [The 2023 Leading Edge of Cancer Research Symposium](https://www.mdanderson.org/research/research-resources/conferences-seminars/symposium-on-cancer-research.html)!